docker/labs/beginner/chapters/webapps.md

 $ docker run -d seqvence/static-site
 ```

->**Note:** The current version of this image doesn't run without the `-d` flag, although it should.
+>**Note:** The current version of this image doesn't run without the `-d` flag.
 The `-d` flag enables **detached mode**, which detaches the  running container from the terminal/shell and returns your prompt after the container starts.
 We are debugging the problem with this image but for now, use `-d` even for this first example.

 So, what happens when you run this command?